Home » Marriage Help » How To Stop a Divorce from a Wife

 Despite your commitment and effort, your wife may be unable to make a definitive decision and vacillate between divorce and re-commitment to your marriage.
 Her wild fluctuations may lead you to frustration, helplessness, and despair.

 Some degree of confusion and uncertainty is expected but becomes unwarranted if it extends for too long.
 As both poles of her decision will leave you on very different life paths, it is wrong of her to leave you in an extended holding pattern.
-One day she wants to stay with you.
-The other day, she wants a divorce.
-You want to stop a divorce and feel very emotional.
-Emotional swinging is expected to happen at this stage.
-Try to remain in the points listed above, so you can stop your wife from divorcing.

 Outside Help

-If this becomes the case, take solace in that you have undergone a trans formative journey, strengthened and improved yourself, and are equipped with many positive and healthy coping skills for the future.
+If this becomes the case, take solace in that you have undergone a transformative journey, strengthened and improved yourself, and are equipped with many positive and healthy coping skills for the future.

 Suppose your wife rebuffs the marriage counselor and states that you have tried marital counseling before to not available.
 Counselors must have a positive, trusting, therapeutic relationship and rapport with their clients for therapy to be effective.

-Simultaneously with couples counseling, individual therapy would help you to heighten awareness, process thoughts, and accept responsibility for your part in marital conflicts and discord between partners.
+Simultaneously with couples counseling, individual therapy would help you heighten awareness, process thoughts, and accept responsibility for your part in marital conflicts and discord between partners.

 Things to Avoid When You Want to Stop a Divorce